0xCCF4/noxa/examples/default/README.md

 ```

 ## Contributing
-Feel free to contribute to this (template) via merge requests when you change or add something useful to either your own user, machine, or shared configuration.
+Feel free to contribute to this (template on <https://github.com/0xCCF4/noxa/>) via merge requests when you change or add something useful to either your own user, machine, or shared configuration.